 Contracted revenue represents revenue generated under contracts for which the Company provides physician and other healthcare staffing and administrative services in return for a contractually negotiated fee.
 Contract revenue consists primarily of billings based on hours of healthcare staffing provided at agreed-to hourly rates.
 Revenue in such cases is recognized as the hours are worked by the Company's staff and contractors.
 Additionally, contract revenue also includes supplemental revenue from hospitals where the Company may have a fee-for-service contract arrangement or provide physician advisory services to the medical staff at a specific facility.
 Contract revenue for the supplemental billing in such cases is recognized based on the terms of each individual contract.
 Such contract terms generally either provide for a fixed monthly dollar amount or a variable amount based upon measurable monthly activity, such as hours staffed, patient visits or collections per visit compared to a minimum activity threshold.
 Such supplemental revenues based on variable arrangements are usually contractually fixed on a monthly, quarterly or annual calculation basis considering the variable factors negotiated in each such arrangement.
 Such supplemental revenues are recognized as revenue in the period when such amounts are determined to be fixed and therefore contractually obligated as payable by the customer under the terms of the respective agreement.
-Additionally, the Company derives a portion of the Company's revenue as a contractual bonus from collections received by the Company's partners and such revenue is contingent upon the collection of third-party billings.
-These revenues are not considered earned and therefore not recognized as revenue until actual cash collections are achieved in accordance with the contractual arrangements for such services.
+Additionally, the Company derives a portion of the Company's revenue as a considered earned and therefore not recognized as revenue until actual cash collections are achieved in accordance with the contractual arrangements for such services.